chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 1. NONADMIN (**only**): We'll need to redirect Chocolatey not to install to the default location.
 Run `$env:ChocolateyInstall="$env:ProgramData\chocoportable"` and press enter.
 1. Now run `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` (this will get Chocolatey installed and it is what you see at https://chocolatey.org/install).
 It also makes choco available in that current shell.
 If you run into proxy issues here, please see [installing Chocolatey behind a proxy server](xref:proxy-settings).
 1. C4B / MSP / C4BTRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
-1. C4BTRIAL: grab a copy of the two nupkgs from the email.
-If you don't have that email with the download links, request it from whoever provided you the trial license.
-Save those two packages to `c:\choco-setup\packages`.
 1. C4B / MSP / C4BTRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
 1. C4B / MSP / C4BTRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
 Run `Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
 1. C4B / MSP / C4BTRIAL: Verify the license is recognized - run `choco`.
 You should see something like "Chocolatey v0.10.8 Business".
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and we can ignore that for now.
    > :warning: **WARNING**
    >
    > It is normal to see an error at this point, the next steps which install the extension resolve this.
-1. C4B / MSP: Run `choco upgrade chocolatey.extension -y`.
+1. C4B / MSP / C4BTRIAL: Run `choco upgrade chocolatey.extension -y`.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and should clear up when this command completes.
-   > :warning: **WARNING**
-   >
-   > If you have a C4BTRIAL, you do **NOT** run this step as it doesn't start with "C4BTRIAL".
-See the next step.
-1. C4BTRIAL: Run `choco upgrade chocolatey.extension -y --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
 1. Run `choco` - you should no longer see the error about not having chocolatey.extension installed.
 If you do, please circle back and use copy/paste for instructions as you may have mistyped something.
 1. Run `choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache`.
 This moves the TEMP location in scripts to use this and makes clean up more deterministic.
 1. Run `choco config set commandExecutionTimeoutSeconds 14400`.
 This increases the timeout more than the default 45 minutes, you may wish to set it higher.
 1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
 This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
 Since the files are local, we won't need it copying them to temp prior to running it.
 1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
 1. Set proxy configuration, virus scan configuration, or other configuration as described at [Chocolatey configuration](xref:configuration).
-1. C4B: Are we installing the [optional Chocolatey Agent Service as well](xref:setup-agent)?
+1. C4B / C4BTRIAL: Are we installing the [optional Chocolatey Agent Service as well](xref:setup-agent)?
 If so, run `choco upgrade chocolatey-agent -y --pre` and then follow the link in the first sentence for other settings you will need to configure.
-1. C4BTRIAL: Are we installing the [optional Chocolatey Agent Service as well](xref:setup-agent)?
-If so, run `choco upgrade chocolatey-agent -y --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
-Then follow the link in the first sentence for other settings you will need to configure.
 1. Download packages (choose one):
     * C4B / MSP / C4BTRIAL: - Run the following: `choco download chocolatey chocolatey.server dotnet4.6.1 chocolateygui --internalize`.
 This is going to take quite awhile.
     * FOSS only - download the following packages: